-Migrating Files in Local Self-Built HDFS to EMR
+Migrating Files in a Local Self-built HDFS to EMR

-The migration of files in a local self-built HDFS to an EMR cluster requires a Direct Connect line for network connectivity.
-You can contact the developers for assistance.
+The migration of files in a local self-built HDFS to an EMR cluster requires a direct connection for network connectivity.
+You can contact Tencent Cloud technical team for assistance.

-Migrating Files in Self-Built HDFS in CVM to EMR
+Migrating Files in a Self-built HDFS in CVM to EMR

 - If the network where the CVM instance resides and the one where the EMR cluster resides are in the same VPC, the files can be transferred freely.